woaproject/deployment-bridge/upgradable/README.md

 For development version, do the following:

 ## Deployment
+0. create an Ubuntu 16.04 server and get it's IP address

-1. create file `hosts.yml` from `hosts.yml.template`, replace empty strings with values for your node.
+1. create file `hosts.yml` from `hosts.yml.template`, replace `192.0.2.1` with your server's IP address, `ansible_user` with ssh user, empty strings with values for your node.

-If you want to use custom binaries of bridge or parity, you need to provide additional parameters:
+If you want to use custom binaries of bridge or parity, you need to append additional parameters:
 ```
 bridge_bin_url: "https://"
 bridge_bin_sha256: "0123..."